7 Historical Sites To Visit In Boston

 Longfellow House

 Not exactly in Boston, Longfellow House is right over the river in Cambridge.
-I managed to luck out and book a tour on the last day the house was open for the season.
-Longfellow House-Washington’s National Headquarters is a National Historic Site and for good reason.
-Constructed in 1759, the house has been home to many notable owners including Henry Wadsworth Longfellow and George Washington.
-Many strategies and conversations were had in the parlor with the likes of Benjamin Franklin, Alexander Hamilton and other leaders of the time.
-It later became the home of the poet, Longfellow, who raised his family as well as hosted visitors like Charles Dickens and Ralph Waldo Emerson.
-The house is gorgeous, I wish I could share photos of the inside.
-It’s been beautifully preserved.
-I recommend a tour to experience it to the fullest and learn about the history.
+Longfellow House-Washington’s National Headquarters is a National Historic Site, and for good reason.
+Constructed in 1759, the house has been home to many notable owners, including Henry Wadsworth Longfellow and George Washington.
+Many strategies and conversations happened in the parlor with the likes of Benjamin Franklin, Alexander Hamilton, and other leaders of the time (queue “The Room Where It Happens” from Hamilton).
+It later became the home of the poet Longfellow, who raised his family and hosted visitors such as Charles Dickens and Ralph Waldo Emerson.
+The house is gorgeous and has been beautifully preserved.
+Book a tour to experience it fully and learn about the history.

 Nichols House Museum